Foreign relations of India: Southeast

 India's Indian Look East policy, saw India grow relations with ASEAN countries including Thailand, and Thailand's Look West policy, also saw it grow its relations with India.
 Both countries are members of BIMSTEC.
-Indian Prime Ministers Rajiv Gandhi, P.V.
-Narasimha Rao, Atal Bihari Vajpayee, and Manmohan Singh, have visited Thailand, which were reciprocated by contemporary Thai Prime Ministers Chatichai Choonhavan, Thaksin Sinawatra, and Surayud Chulanont.
+Indian prime minister Rajiv Gandhi, P.V.
+Narasimha Rao, Atal Bihari Vajpayee, and Manmohan Singh, have visited Thailand, which was reciprocated by contemporary Thai Prime Ministers Chatichai Choonhavan, Thaksin Sinawatra, and Surayud Chulanont.
 In 2003, a Free Trade Agreement was signed between the two countries.
-India, is the 13th largest investor in Thailand.
-The spheres of trade are in chemicals, pharmaceuticals, textiles, nylon, tyre cord, real estate, rayon fibres, paper grade pulps, steel wires, and rods.
+India is the 13th largest investor in Thailand.
+The spheres of trade are in chemicals, pharmaceuticals, textiles, nylon, tyre cord, real estate, rayon fibres, paper-grade pulps, steel wires, and rods.
 However, IT services, and manufacturing, are the main spheres.
-Through Buddhism, India, has culturally influenced Thailand.
+Through Buddhism, India has culturally influenced Thailand.
 The Indian epics, Mahabharata, and Ramayana, are popular and are widely taught in schools as part of the curriculum in Thailand.
 The example can also be seen in temples around Thailand, where the story of Ramayana and renowned Indian folk stories are depicted on the temple wall.
-Thailand, has become a big tourist destination for Indians.
+Thailand has become a big tourist destination for Indians.

 Moreover, India and Thailand have been culturally linked for centuries and India has had a deep influence on Thai culture.
 There are a substantial number of words in Thai that are borrowed from Sanskrit, India's classical language.
-Pali, which was the language of Magadha and is medium of Theravada, is another important root of Thai vocabulary.
+Pali, which was the language of Magadha and is a medium of Theravada, is another important root of Thai vocabulary.
 Buddhism, the major religion of Thailand, itself originates from India.
 The Hindu story of Ramayana is also well known throughout Thailand in the name Ramakien.